leobeaumont/Q-Mix_report_writer/README.md

 1) Lead architect: responsible for the outline, highest messaging and appending priority.
 2) Researcher: can use RAG tools to look for information in the database.
 3) Data analyst: turns raw data into ideas.
-4) Technical writer: responsible for turning ideas into developped text.
-5) Reviewer: review and grades writings, used to calculate the reward function, lowest messaging and appending priority.
+4) Reviewer: review and grades writings, used to calculate the reward function, lowest messaging and appending priority.

 ### From `final answer` to `append loop` system